pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 ![Notification signed document](https://raw.githubusercontent.com/pluralsight/guides/master/images/cf249643-5131-47b5-b8fb-09720271e6ad.gif)

-We won't list the complete source code of all the files, only the relevant parts.
+We won't list the complete source code for all the files, only the relevant parts.
 However, you can find the entire code of the application on [Github](https://github.com/eh3rrera/nda-chat).

 # Requirements

 ### Java environment

-You'll need JKD 7 at least (however, [JDK 8 is preferred](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)), and [Maven 3.0](https://maven.apache.org/download.cgi) or higher [installed](https://maven.apache.org/install.html).
+You'll need JDK 7 or higher ([JDK 8 is preferred](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)), as well as [Maven 3.0](https://maven.apache.org/download.cgi) or higher.

-An IDE, like [Eclipse](https://eclipse.org/downloads/), [IntelliJ](https://www.jetbrains.com/idea/) or [Netbeans](https://netbeans.org/downloads/), will make things easier but it's not required.
+An IDE, like [Eclipse](https://eclipse.org/downloads/), [IntelliJ](https://www.jetbrains.com/idea/) or [Netbeans](https://netbeans.org/downloads/), will make things easier, but it's not required.

 ### Pusher